shaozi/wolfman/game-rules.md

 * Werewolves (狼人)

-  Each night, the werewolves pick 1 (this can change with the Personnages expansion pack) player to kill.
-The victim can be anyone except the Moderator, including other werewolves.
-The next day, they pretend to be a villager and try to seem unsuspicious.
+  Each night, the werewolves pick 1 player to kill.
+The victim can be anyone, including other werewolves.
+The next day,they pretend to be a villager and try to seem unsuspicious.
 The number of werewolves in a game varies depending on the number of players.

 * Villagers (平民)